Lambert Bainomugisha

 Lambert Bainomugisha (born 12 July 1961), is a Ugandan Roman Catholic prelate, who is currently the Archbishop of the Roman Catholic Archdiocese of Mbarara, in Uganda, since 25 April 2020.
 He was formally installed as archbishop of the archdiocese later on 20 June 2020.

-Early life and priesthood
+Early life, education and priesthood

 Bainomugisha was born on 12 July 1961, at Kashumba, in present-day Isingiro District in the Western Region of Uganda.
+He is the son of Joseph Mugenyi and Maltida Kahwa.
 He was ordained priest on 13 July 1991 at Mbarara.
+He attended Buhungiro Church School, Kyabahesi Church School, Kiyenje Primary School before joining St. Francis Xavier Minor Seminary in Kitabi, Bushenyi District for his secondary education.
+Bainomugisha studied philosophy at St. Thomas Aquinas Major Seminary in Katigondo, Masaka and theology at St. Mary's National Major Seminary, Ggaba, Kampala.
 He served as priest in the Roman Catholic Archdiocese of Mbarara until 2 July 2005.
 On that day, he was appointed bishop.
 Archbishop Bainomugisha holds a degree of Doctor of Philosophy in Canon Law, obtained from Saint Paul University, in Ottawa, Canada.
+After further studies in Canada, he returned to Uganda and served in several roles, including: